 Rockfish love structure.
 More seafloor structure means more rockfish.
-But while the amount of structure matters, the type doesn’t, a new NOAA fisheries study finds.
+But while the amount of structure matters, the type doesn’t, a 2019 NOAA fisheries study finds.

 Rocks, corals, and sponges proved to be equally desirable real estate for individual rockfish, given a choice.
 However, rockfish were most frequently associated with sponges—the most commonly available structure in the Alaska study area.